How to Make Money and Get Paid by YouTube

 Getting Paid Through Ad Revenue

 Every time you upload a video to YouTube, you have the potential to make money.
-Sometimes, you could make a lot of money.
-Remember that YouTube is owned by Google.
-Google is the king of online ads.
+Remember that Google owns YouTube, and Google is the king of online ads.

-But for that to happen, you have set up some things on the back end.
+But for that to happen, you have to set yourself up on the back end.
 Of course, you have to have a regular YouTube account first.
 Then you enable the monetization feature and connect your YouTube account to a Google AdSense account.

 Now you’re ready to start making money per click.
 That’s how to get paid by YouTube.